Lvl14Bard/Bug-Gaem-Wiki/Abilities/Horn Toss.md

 # Notes

 Atlas' secondary ability.
 Probably going to be more of a "push" than a "toss" and will be renamed as soon as we think of something catchier than "horn push".

+**Animation**: Atlas bends her head down and rears it up abruptly, so her horn gets under the target and launches them through the air.
+(It doesn't need to interact with the target animation itself, but this is the impression the player should get.)
+The target spins around until they land.